 Squad is an in-development tactical first person shooter built around teamwork and cooperation.
 It seeks to bridge the rather large gap between arcade shooter and military sim, and is based in large part on the ideas introduced by our predecessor, the Project Reality modification for Battlefield 2.

 Officially, we have no formal connection.
 Generally speaking though, nearly all of our developers are retired members of the core Project Reality: BF2 development team, and we are seeking to make Squad the spiritual successor to PR in everything but name.

 If you would like to learn more about Project Reality, we encourage you to visit it's website at www.realitymod.com

-You can find the most up to date version of the manual here: Squad manual
+You can find the most up to date version of the manual here on our Wiki: Squad Wiki

 We have a very friendly and helpful community that is very good at helping with solving technical issues: Tech Support Sub-Forum

 Also, you can submit support tickets by going to our support website: Support